daniel-lou18/music-app/README.md

 # music-app

-Spotify clone
+## Spotify clone

-Create a basic music player with React using the Spotify API
+### A basic music player created with React, React Router and Json Server using the Spotify API